 Course ObjectiveRobot Law and Artificial Intelligence focuses on the societal impact of

-and nano-bots.
-The student will learn and understand the profound
+student will learn and understand the profound

 influence that the autonomous and intelligent technological constructs